rubiojr/rubiojr.github.com/_posts/2013-01-11-building-mruby-with-your-android-phone.md

 {% include JB/setup %}

-Building mruby-head for ARM computers with your Android phone using a pre-made Arch Linux chroot (which includes the required tools).
+Building mruby-head for ARM computers with your Android phone using a pre-made Arch Linux chroot for ARMv7 phones (which includes the required tools).

 See [Installing Arch Linux in your Android phone](http://rubiojr.rbel.co/hack/2013/01/10/installing-arch-linux-in-your-android-phone-chroot/) if you are interested in the gory details.